aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 }
 ```

-The expected output on the topic `dt/lorawantransformed` will be:
+The expected output on the topic `lorawantransformed` will be:

 ```json
 {